vonglasow/atoum-documentation/source/en/asserters/mock.inc.rst

 mock
 ****

-This is the asserter for mocks.
+It's the assertion dedicated to mocks.

 .. code-block:: php